realA10001986/Flux-Capacitor/README.md

 The FC can, through its IR remote control, remote control the TCD keypad.
 The TCD will react to pressing a key on the IR remote as if that key was pressed on the TCD keypad.

-In order to start TCD keypad remote control, type *95OK on the FC's IR remote control.
+In order to start TCD keypad remote control, type *95OK on the FC's IR remote control (or issue command 3095 from the TCD or through [HA/MQTT](#control-the-fc-via-mqtt)).

-Keys 0-9 as well as OK (=ENTER) will now be registered by the TCD as key presses.
+Keys 0-9 as well as OK (=ENTER) on your IR remote control will now be registered by the TCD as key presses.

 "Holding" a key on the TCD keypad is emulated by pressing * followed by the key, for instance *1 (in order to toggle the TCD alarm).
 Only keys 0-9 can be "held".

-Pressing # quits TCD keypad remote control mode, as does entering 3097 on the TCD keypad, or [INJECTing](#control-the-fc-via-mqtt) 3097 through HA/MQTT.
+Pressing # quits TCD keypad remote control mode, as does issuing command 3097 on the TCD or through HA/MQTT.

 >Since the TCD itself can remote control every other compatible prop (3xxx = Flux Capacitor, 6xxx = SID, 7xxx = Futaba Remote Control, 8xxx = VSR, 9xxx = Dash Gauges), and the IR remote can emulate the TCD keypad, it can essentially remote control every other prop.